 Due to the fact that mobile devices are connected to the internet through third-party carriers, the latency and bandwidth of the networks can vary.
 Keeping the carrier network differences in mind allows a QA specialist to optimize the app’s performance and improve user experience.

-Environment setup is capable of determining the accuracy of tests and the number of insights a QA specialist can gather out of any executed test.
+can gather out of any executed test.
 Setting up an environment for an app or mobile website performance testing consists of the following steps:

 Mobile app testing is often even more challenging and tedious than that of PC software.
 A large variety of devices, increased mobility of users, the use of device-specific features – all of this can turn into a roadblock for a tester.